emotional-toys/RAM7400/README.md

 #### Using 74HC00 (CMOS)

 The 74HC00 is a quad 2-input NAND gate.
-To create a D-latch, you can use two NAND gates configured as a set-reset latch and additional gates to handle the D input and clock.
+To create a `D`-latch, you can use two NAND gates configured as a set-reset latch and additional gates to handle the `D` input and clock.

 1. _Set-Reset Latch_: Use two NAND gates to create a set-reset latch.
 Connect the outputs of these gates to each other's inputs to form a cross-coupled configuration.
-2. _D Input and Clock_: Use additional NAND gates to handle the D input and clock signal.
-The D input and clock signal are combined to control the set and reset inputs of the latch.
+2. _`D` Input and Clock_: Use additional NAND gates to handle the `D` input and clock signal.
+The `D` input and clock signal are combined to control the set and reset inputs of the latch.
-3. _Pull-Up Resistors_: CMOS inputs are high-impedance, so you can leave them floating.
+3. _Pull-Up Resistors_: CMOS inputs are high-impedance so they can be left floating.

 #### Using 74LS00 (TTL)

-The 74LS00 is also a quad 2-input NAND gate but operates differently from CMOS.
-TTL inputs are not truly high-impedance when floating, so pull-up resistors are often necessary.
+The 74LS00 is a quad 2-input NAND gate but operates differently from CMOS.
+TTL inputs are not truly high-impedance when floating so pull-up resistors are necessary.

 1. _Set-Reset Latch_: Similar to the CMOS version, use two NAND gates to create a set-reset latch.
-2. _D Input and Clock_: Use additional NAND gates to handle the D input and clock signal.
+2. _`D` Input and Clock_: Use additional NAND gates to handle the `D` input and clock signal.
 The configuration is similar to the CMOS version, but ensure the voltage levels are within the TTL specifications.
-3. _Pull-Up Resistors_: TTL inputs should be pulled up to Vcc with resistors (e.g., 1kΩ to 10kΩ) to ensure defined logic levels when the inputs are floating.
+3. _Pull-Up Resistors_: TTL inputs should be pulled up to `Vcc` with resistors (e.g., 1kΩ to 10kΩ) to ensure defined logic levels when the inputs are floating.

 #### Key Differences